How to Safely Handle, Store & Dispose of Hazardous Substances at Work

 handling of hazardous substances

-Over 13,000 deaths a year in the UK are the result of exposure to hazardous substances in the workplace, according to recent figures from the Health and Safety Executive (HSE).
+An estimated 13,000 deaths each year in Great Britain are linked to past exposure at work, primarily to chemicals or dust, according to HSE’s latest health and safety statistics.
 In order to reduce this number, it is critical for employees to know how to use hazardous substances correctly, how to store them and how to dispose of hazardous substances in the workplace.
 In the event of an incident, spill kit training for hazardous substances can help to prevent injuries.

 This article will give you a broad overview of what hazardous substances are, and how to handle, store and dispose of them correctly.